 The name has become synonymous with twisted logic and distorted meanings... not to mention Inspector Morse1!
 The Times Crossword (The Times is a well-known, British 'broadsheet' newspaper) is a grid-based word game in which solvers are asked to fill words into the blanks, with the aid of a series of numbered (subdivided into across and down) 'cryptic' clues provided.
 To the uninitiated these clues often appear strange and unintelligible.
 This is partly because although clues are often deliberately constructed to resemble recognisable English phrases, the logic behind the solutions is completely different.

 In the early 21st Century the crossword is a standard of most dailies and Sunday papers alike.
 Crossword books and similar word puzzle collections usually get the best part of a row to themselves in an average British newsagent and they are no less popular in many other countries around the world.
-Yet the crossword as we know it is a relatively modern pastime, not yet a hundred years old at the time of writing.
-That is, although there certainly are examples of similar word-games in the 19th Century, the first crossword published in a newspaper is credited to a journalist of British origin working in New York early in the 20th Century.
+Yet the crossword as we know it is a relatively modern pastime, having reached the grand old age of 100 years.
+That is, although there certainly are examples of similar word-games in the 19th Century, the first crossword published in a newspaper is credited to a Arthur Wynne, of British origin, working in New York early in the 20th Century.

 A Modern Phenomenon